-If you read the hemp news in 2019, you know it was for sure an intense year for many hemp enthusiasts and entrepreneurs.
-There was much progress in some areas for the hemp industry, as 2019 consolidating as the first year after the Farm Bill passed in the US.
-Hemp is now a mainstream product, and the awareness has only grown in recent years.
-In 2020, the latest news about hemp are showing some exciting trends to keep an eye out for.
-Keep reading to find out more about what we think will be the next trends.
+If you read the hemp news in 2019, you know it was an intense year for many hemp enthusiasts and entrepreneurs.
+There was much progress in some areas for the hemp industry, with 2019 consolidating as the first year after the Farm Bill passed in the US.
+Hemp is now a mainstream product, and the awareness has only grown recently.
+In 2020, the latest news about hemp shows some exciting trends to keep an eye out for.
+Keep reading to find out more about what we think will be the following trends.

 The growth of consumers’ awareness

 Consumers are maturing their knowledge and understanding more about how cannabis compounds work in the human body and the hemp benefits.
-As success cases are gaining more media coverage, and word of mouth is spreading the benefits of hemp and CBD, the industry can expect more awareness among the consumers.
+As success cases gain more media coverage and word of mouth spreads the benefits of hemp and CBD, the industry can expect more consumer awareness.
 On the other hand, cannabis vendors with low-quality products, unreliable testing, and questionable sources can start losing the trust of the customer base.
-The more educated buyer now requires more transparency from the brands regarding their products, processes, and supply chain.
+The more educated buyer now requires brand transparency regarding their products, processes, and supply chain.

 A wider variety of hemp products

 More hemp and CBD topical products are likely to hit the shelves of mainstream retailers.
 Differently from products for internal use (such as ingestion or inhalation), the topical products (use on skin and hair) are regarded as safer by the regulatory agencies.
 This trend will help many whole food markets, drugstores, and convenience stores to have an abundance of CBD and hemp topical products.